docker/docs/swarm/plan-for-production.md

 If your swarm cluster is configured for TLS, replace `2375` with `2376`, and `3375` with `3376`.

-The ports listed above are just for swarm cluster operations  such as; cluster creation, cluster management, and scheduling of containers against the cluster.
+The ports listed above are just for swarm cluster operations such as cluster creation, cluster management, and scheduling of containers against the cluster.
  You may need to open additional network ports for application-related communications.